 This video guide will show you how to remove and disassemble one of the more common types of ice makers.

-Ice Maker Arm Still Stuck?
+FAQs About an Ice Maker Arm

 What Does Your Ice Maker Arm Do?

-The ice maker arm shuts off ice production if the level gets too high.
-This prevents the ice maker from overflowing and producing too much ice by acting as an ON/OFF switch.
+The ice maker arm shuts off ice production if the level gets too high to keep the ice maker from overflowing and producing too much ice.
+It acts as an ON/OFF switch.

-What Happens When It Gets Stuck?
+What Happens When the Ice Maker Gets Stuck?